fisma-ready/github/customer-responsibility-controls.md

 #### [Add a profile avatar](https://help.github.com/articles/how-do-i-set-up-my-profile-picture/)

 This is a courtesy that makes team projects all the more social and fun.
 It only takes a second but your teammates will _really_ appreciate it.
-We don't requirethat it be an actual headshot, but please make it a unique avatar.
+We don't require that it be an actual headshot, but please make it a unique avatar.

 It only takes a moment to go to [your settings page](https://github.com/settings/profile) and upload a picture.